dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.5.1 =
+- Add: Can now hook to frontend events for running JavaScript after coin data is loaded.
+See documentation for details.
+- Improve: Frontend UIs now start with 50% opacity while coin data is not yet loaded from the JSON API.

 = 3.5.0 =
 - Add: Support for keeping an "Audit Log" of transactions using the plugin "Simple History", if the plugin is installed.